 Introduction

-These guidelines describe how to create Artist Page motion artwork on Apple Music.
-They include standards and best practices to ensure your artwork will be visually consistent, recognizable, and have the greatest impact.
+These guidelines outline how to create Artist Page motion artwork for Apple Music and formatting requirements to ensure your work looks and performs its best across the product experience.

 Example of artist page motion artwork on a smart TV, Mac, iPad, and iPhone.